hashicorp/terraform-website/content/source/docs/enterprise/api/policy-sets.html.md

 [Sentinel Policy as Code](../sentinel/index.html) is an embedded policy as code framework integrated with Terraform Enterprise.

-Policy sets allow you to define on which workspaces your Sentinel policies are checked during runs.
-By using policy sets, you can group your policies according to themes such as environment, region, or some other attribute that several workspaces may share.
-Policies that are a member of one of these sets will only be checked in workspaces that the set is attached to.
-In order for a policy to be active and checked during runs, it must be a member of at least one policy set that has been attached to workspaces.
+Policy sets are groups of policies that are applied together to related workspaces.
+By using policy sets, you can group your policies by attributes such as environment or region.
+Individual policies that are members of policy sets will only be checked for workspaces that the policy set is attached to.
+In order for a policy to be active and checked during runs, it must be a member of at least one policy set that is attached to workspaces.

 This page documents the API endpoints to create, read, update, and delete policy sets in an organization.
-To view and manage policies themselves, use the [Policies API](./policies.html).
+To view and manage policies, use the [Policies API](./policies.html).

 ## Create a Policy Set